 We seek an interactive visualization application that starts with simple building blocks and automatically fills out the details of a building with a chosen style.
-The styles and corresponding grammars are obtained from images of realworld buildings.
-While some previous work has created grammars for individual building facades [25], our focus is on quickly generating modifications to entire buildings or creating new buildings similar to others.
+The styles and corresponding grammars are obtained from images of real-world buildings.
+Although some previous work has created grammars for individual building facades [25], our focus is on quickly generating modifications to entire buildings or creating new buildings similar to others.

-The work presented in this article is an extension of our

-conference publication [26].
+The work presented in this article is an extension of our conference publication [26].
 However, in this article, we generalize the system to style grammars composed of a hierarchy of production rules.
-This provides significant additional flexibility, including the ability to copy-and-paste arbitary subsets of the grammar and to rearrange the rules within the hierarchy.
-We also present semi-automatic methods to convert terminals to stylized renderings similar to pen-and-ink, provide interactive tools for creating land-scapes (in [26], landscapes were created non-interactively) and give a complete description of a system for interactively visualizing existing and new buildings.
+This provides significant additional flexibility, including the ability to copy and paste arbitray subsets of the grammar and to rearrange the rules within the hierarchy.
+We also present semiautomatic methods to convert terminals to stylized renderings similar to the pen-and-ink style, provide interactive tools for creating landscapes (in [26], landscapes were created noninteractively), and give a complete description of a system for interactively visualizing existing and new buildings.
 Our system greatly simplifies the visualization of architecture, enables fast content creation and editing, and supports instantaneously applying entirely new building styles.